emax-77/Cycling-Club/README.md

 Cyclo-Tourist Club / Member and event management, club treasury

 This is my first Django project.
-In the beginning it should be a platform to manage members, club events and membership fees & expenses
+In the beginning it should be a platform to manage members, club events and club treasury.

 The core CSS/JS style is not mine - I took it from the Django tutorial project on W3schools.com as my CSS/JavaScript skills aren't good enough yet.
 However I'm trying though :)